Proudly providing NHS services

 (these patients can be referred to one of our hybrid pathways)

 Please review the following exclusion criteria carefully before proceeding with your referral.
-We unfortunately cannot accept patients who meet any of these conditions, and want to avoid any potential disappointment for your patients if they are ineligible.
+These criteria apply to all three autism assessment pathways, and we, unfortunately, cannot accept children who meet any of these conditions.
+We want to avoid any potential disappointment for families if they are ineligible.

 • Recent (past 6 months) or ongoing self-harm (requiring medical treatment), harm to others (requiring medical treatment), suicidal thoughts, or suicide attempts without a risk management plan in place or being put in place by their GP

-• Complex mental health issues requiring specialist services, if a referral to these specialist services has NOT been made.
-Examples of these specialist services are CAMHS, Crisis Teams, Early Intervention for Psychosis, Drug and Alcohol, Trauma, or Eating Disorder services
+• Complex mental health issues requiring specialist services if a referral to these specialist services has not been made.
+Examples of these specialist services are CAMHS (Tier 3/4), Crisis Teams, Early Intervention for Psychosis, Drug and Alcohol, Trauma, or Eating Disorder services.

-• Moderate or severe learning disability where referral to Learning Disability CAMHS has not been offered
+• Moderate/severe learning disability where referral to Learning Disability CAMHS has not been offered

-• Severely to profoundly deaf, or use British Sign Language (BSL) as their first language
+• Severely to profoundly deaf or use British Sign Language (BSL) as their first language (these children should be referred to NHS National Deaf CAMHS services)

 • Currently in hospital under the Mental Health Act (1983)